deytaaa/RFID-STUDENT-MONITORING/hardware/HARDWARE_SETUP_GUIDE.md

 ## 🚪 Dual RFID Reader Setup

 - Use one RFID reader for entry and another for exit.
-- Connect both modules to separate pins on Arduino UNO.
+- Connect both modules to shared SPI lines (MOSI, MISO, SCK) and unique SS/RST pins as shown above.
 - In your Arduino code, distinguish between entry and exit scans (e.g., send a device/location identifier to backend).
 - Update backend to log entry and exit events separately.